infopark/scrivito_elastic_slider_widget/README.md

     $ rake cms:migrate:install
     $ rake cms:migrate

-Check in your Workspace 'rtc' if you are happy with the results and if so, run
+Switch to your Workspace 'rtc' and follow below Stepf for Usage.
+If you are happy with the outcome run

     $ rake cms:migrate:publish